-- SLIP System is operated by LCPL. - SLIP System provides facility for settlements on T + 0 basis on each business day, for payment instructions submitted before the cut-off time specified by the respective banks. - SLIP System has the facility of accepting payment instructions for T + n (where n=0 to 14 days). - Customer transfers, standing orders and low value bulk payments such as salaries are effected through this system. - A maximum limit of Rs.
-5 million per transaction was imposed with effect from 29 October 2010. - As at end of the second quarter of 2018, there were 45 participants in the SLIP System, i.e. CBSL and 25 Licensed Commercial Banks as primary members and, 5 Licensed Specialized Banks and 14 Finance Companies, as secondary members. - LCPL charges Rs.
-3.50 per transaction from Presenting Bank/Financial Institution. - The Payment and Settlement Systems Circular No. 02 of 2015 on Maximum Limit on Transaction Fees of Sri Lanka Interbank Payment System was issued with effect from 01 September 2015, by which: - the maximum fee that can be charged from a customer for a fund transfer transaction effected through SLIP System was imposed as Rs.
+- SLIP System is operated by LCPL. - SLIP System provides facility for settlements on T + 0 basis on each business day, for payment instructions submitted before the cut-off time specified by the respective financial institutions. - SLIP System has the facility of accepting payment instructions for T + n (where n=0 to 14 days). - Low value transactions including customer transfers, standing orders and low value bulk payments such as salaries are effected through this system. - A maximum limit of Rs.
+5 million per transaction was imposed with effect from 29 October 2010. - As at end of the third quarter of 2018, there were 46 participants in the SLIP System, i.e. CBSL and 25 Licensed Commercial Banks as primary members and, 6 Licensed Specialized Banks and 14 Finance Companies, as secondary members. - LCPL charges Rs.
+3.50 per transaction from Presenting Financial Institution. - The Payment and Settlement Systems Circular No. 02 of 2015 on Maximum Limit on Transaction Fees of Sri Lanka Interbank Payment System was issued with effect from 01 September 2015, by which: - CBSL imposed the maximum fee that can be charged from a customer for a fund transfer effected through SLIP System as Rs.
 50